one-zero-eight/search/src/modules/eduwiki/eduwiki_content.md

 To propose an elective, you need to provide the following information about the course:

+1. The title;
+2. A short description;
+3. Prerequisites needed for your course;
+4. Intended learning outcomes;
-The title;A short description;Prerequisites needed for your course;Intended learning outcomes;The list of topics that will be covered during the course.
+5. The list of topics that will be covered during the course.

 This is needed for students to understand the content of the course and choose the elective among others.

 You can also provide links to GitHub repos, some presentations, etc.

-Please send your proposals to bmp@innopolis.ru if you have any questions
+Please send your proposals to [bmp@innopolis.ru](mailto:bmp@innopolis.ru) if you have any questions

 ### I proposed.
 What’s next?
 How are the students going to choose?

-We will provide the students with the list of all proposed options.Students will vote to indicate their interests.When all votes are collected, we will notify you whether the students have chosen your elective.
+1. We will provide the students with the list of all proposed options.
+2. Students will vote to indicate their interests.
+3. When all votes are collected, we will notify you whether the students have chosen your elective.

 ### My elective course is chosen by the students.
 What are the official procedures?
 Do I need to sign a contract?
 How is the decision to hire for a position on the course made?
 What criteria are being considered?
 What is going to be checked?